chrizog/someipy/docs/rpi.rst

 someipy Application on Host
 ---------------------------

-On the host PC the counterpart of the application *send_events_udp.py* has to be used which is the application *receive_events_udp.py*.
+On the host PC, the counterpart of the application *send_events_udp.py* has to be used which is the application *receive_events_udp.py*.

 Again, edit the app *receive_events_udp.py* and adjust the *INTERFACE_IP* variable now to the host PC's IP address (169.254.54.10 in this example).